DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### -r \<name\[:output\],\[...\]\>, --reporter \<name\[:output\],\[...\]\>

-Specifies the name of a [built-in](../guides/concepts/reporters.md) or [custom reporter](../extending-testcafe/reporter-plugin/README.md) that is used to generate test reports.
+Specifies the name of a [built-in](../guides/concepts/reporters.md) or [custom reporter](../extending-testcafe/reporter-plugin/README.md) that generates test reports.

-The following command runs tests in all available browsers and generates a report in xunit format:
+The following command runs tests in all available browsers and generates a report in `xunit` format:

 ```sh
 testcafe all tests/sample-fixture.js -r xunit